Intlekt/libieml/docs/usage/declarations/paradigms.rst

 ----------------------------------------

 A `paradigm declaration` must have an invariant declared as a :code:`node`.
-The invariant of a paradigm is the phrase composed by all the roles that are not composed by a substitution group.
+The invariant of a paradigm is the phrase composed by all the roles of the phrase that are not composed by a substitution group.
 For the previous `paradigm` :code:`translation`, the invariant must be declared like so ::

     @node
-        en: "invariant of paradigm"
+        en: paradigm invariant
         (
             0 #root
         ).

 Dimension attribute
 -----------------------------------------